tom-draper/api-analytics/README.md

 Your API will now log and store incoming request data on all valid routes.
 Your logged data can be viewed using two methods:

-1. Through visualizations and stats on our dashboard
+1. Through visualizations and statistics on our dashboard
 2. Accessed directly via our data API

 You can use the same API key across multiple APIs, but all your data will appear in the same dashboard.
 We recommend generating a new API key for each additional API you want analytics for.